SSyangguang/MDA/README.md

 * Matplotlib

 # Training
-Download the pre-trained vgg16 model from [VGG16](https://download.pytorch.org/models/vgg16-397923af.pth) and rename it to vgg16.pth.
+Download the pre-trained vgg16 model from [VGG16](https://download.pytorch.org/models/vgg16-397923af.pth) and rename it vgg16.pth.
+Placing the vgg16.pth in the same directory with model.py.

-Download the KASIT dataset from [kaist](https://github.com/SoonminHwang/rgbt-ped-detection).
+Download the KASIT dataset from [KAIST](https://github.com/SoonminHwang/rgbt-ped-detection).

+Our work is trained on the KAIST dataset, so we write a function to read KAIST dataset.

-Change the line 23 of main.py as "train()".
+Change line 23 of main.py to "train()".

-`python main.py`
+`python main.py --kaist_path ./kaist-cvpr15/images`

+The generated fusion model and log file locates at ./fusion_model/fusion_model.pth and ./fusion_log, respectively.

 # Testing
-Change the line 23 of main.py as "test()".
+Change line 23 of main.py to "test()".

-`python main.py`
+You can change the test data path in option.py (suggested), or run the following command to add your test data path:

+`python main.py --test_irimage_path ./21_pairs_tno/ir  --test_visimage_path ./21_pairs_tno/vis`

+# Contact Me
+If you have any questions about the paper or code, please email to me ssyanguang@gmail.com.